Marek-Svoboda/slackahi-support/README.md

-# Apple Silicon Gentoo install helper
+# WiP Apple Silicon Slackware install helper

-This repo makes it possible to bootstrap a vanilla Gentoo environment on Apple Silicon hardware.
+This repo makes it possible to bootstrap a vanilla Slackware environment on Apple Silicon hardware.